ucb-art/bag3_readthedocs/docs/source/workspaces.rst

 BAG3++ Workspaces
 =================

-Workspaces are available in the following open source PDKs.
+Workspaces are available for the following open source PDKs.
 Please git clone and follow the instructions in the README.

 Available workspaces